-Ambassador Alice Dear, Board Chair, Africanist, businesswoman and former banker, is President of A.M.
+Ambassador Alice Dear, Board Chair, Africanist, businesswoman and former banker, is Principal of A.M.
 Dear and Associates, a consulting boutique promoting private sector investment and public-private partnerships in Africa.
 She also lends her voice and talents to advocate on behalf of women’s empowerment and gender equity as critical components to economic development.

 Kimberly Seals Allers is an award-winning journalist and author of The Big Let Down—How Medicine, Big Business and Feminism Undermine Breastfeeding (St. Martin’s Press).
 Kimberly writes frequently on the socio-cultural and racial complexities of birth, breastfeeding and motherhood.
 She is the director of the Maternal and Child Health Communication Collective, a national consortium of over 80 organizations working collectively to shift the narrative of maternal and infant health issues, funded by the W.K.
 Kellogg Foundation.
 Learn more at www.KimberlySealsAllers.com.
 Follow her on Twitter and Instagram @iamKSealsAllers.